 The disclosure of payments we have committed to make under our contractual obligations are summarized in our Annual Report on Form 10-K for the twelve months ended December 31, 2010, in the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations" under the caption "Contractual Obligations."
-There have been no material changes in our contractual obligations, other than the contingent consideration obligations associated with the Taligen and Orphatec acquisitions (described above) and the Amended Credit Agreement(described below).
+In addition to the contingent consideration obligations associated with the Taligen and Orphatec acquisitions (described above), other significant contractual obligations are described below.